-Global Industry Bodies and Leaders to Keynote at World Bio Markets
+Global Industry Bodies, Leaders and Educators to Keynote at World Bio Markets 2014

 Thought-provoking insights from representatives of the IPCC, ePure, Sustainable Energy for All, and others

 Pioneers, thought-leaders and opinion-formers from across the globe, including UN and European bio-industry climate change experts, are set to create a vibrant agenda at the 9th annual World Bio Markets event In Amsterdam, 4-6th March 2014.

 The agenda includes keynotes on climate change, long-term global growth of the global bio-economy and the intricacies of bio-based fuel policy and trade.